sahaikunwar/sahaikunwar.github.io/README.md

 ## Notes

 - The site does not store or host the videos.
 It only embeds or links to them from the original platforms.
-- YouTube links are converted to their `/embed/` form for inline playback.
+- YouTube links are converted to their `/embed/` form for inline playback and also get automatic thumbnail URLs when not embedded.
-- Facebook links are embedded using the Facebook video plugin URL.
-- Instagram links are converted to their `/embed` form when possible.
-- Some sites may block embedding in an iframe; in those cases, the "Open video in new tab" button will still work.
+- Facebook "share" links cannot be reliably embedded in a static site, so they are shown with thumbnail-style cards and open in a new tab.
+- For any platform, you can override the thumbnail by providing a direct image URL in the `thumbnail` column.
 - Everything is static: no database, no server, and no ongoing hosting costs.